 Perhaps, an economist would better explain to you how much you lost or gained by building an average business.
 Suppose, you were not running that business, you could have been doing something else.
 They call that the opportunity cost in economics.

 Personally, I am strongly in favor of managing a branding process in a small or medium size business.
-I am convinced that branding is the only way to shine through if you are a serious entrepreneur.
+I am convinced that branding is the only way to shine through if you are a serious entrepreneur in the long-run.

-The small guys in the market have got no chance without branding, preferably in a niche.
+The small guys in the market have got no chance without branding, perhaps even more so in a niche.
 Therefore, building a brand is one of most important processes in your business.

 In fact, a brand is what really makes your business.

 Was this article helpful?
-Please, feel free to contact me to share how your manage branding in your business.
+Please, feel free to contact me to share how you manage branding in your business.